Abarim Publications' online Biblical Hebrew Dictionary

 Scholars have identified two separate roots of the form צוק (swq), one of which describes the exertion of pressure upon something, whereas the other means to pour out or melt (metals), and is a by-form of a root יצק (ysq), meaning to pour or cast.
 Still, it should be remembered that metals come from rock, as does petroleum or petra-oleum, whereas the original oleum or oil came from olives, and that by pressing them (see our article on the noun זית (zayit), meaning olive tree).

 The verb צוק (suq I) denotes pressing someone (mentally) in order to bring out what's kept inside.
 Thus enemies press the cities they besiege to surrender (Deuteronomy 28:53-57, Isaiah 51:13, Jeremiah 19:9).
-The Timnite pressed Samson for the answer to his riddle (Judges 14:17), and Delilah for the secret of his strength (16:16).
+The Timnite pressed Samson for the answer to his riddle (Judges 14:17), and Delilah for the secret of his strength (Judges 16:16).
 Elihu was pressed to speak (Job 32:18).
-And YHWH would press Ariel to expose her secrets (Isaiah 29:2 and 7, see 29:15).
+And YHWH would press Ariel to expose her secrets (Isaiah 29:2 and 29:7, see Isaiah 29:15).

 This verb comes with the following derivatives:

 - The masculine noun צוק (soq), meaning distress (Daniel 9:25 only).

 - The feminine equivalent צוקה (suqa), also meaning distress (Proverbs 1:27, Isaiah 8:22 and 30:6 only)

 - The masculine noun מצוק (musaq), meaning place or agent of pressure or distress (Isaiah 9:1, Job 36:16 and 37:10 only).
 Note that this word is spelled the same as the next, and as the second derivation of the verb יצק (yasaq), see below.